Fire-safe cigarette: Australia

 In Australia, around 14 people are claimed to die annually from cigarette related fires.
+In Victoria, Fire Rescue Victoria has reported smoking materials as a leading contributor to fatal house fires; local reporting cited FRV as stating that half of the state's 18 fatal fires in 2024 were caused by discarded cigarettes and smoking materials.
 The government has accepted the proposal for FSCs and is in the process of implementing regulations.
 Cigarette companies were required to change their products to ensure that cigarettes self-extinguish more readily before the regulations came into effect in March 2010.

 Responses from tobacco companies

 In 2000 Philip Morris introduced the 'fire-safe' Merit cigarette, with two thicker paper bands to slow the burning.
 Later that year, the company received hundreds of complaints alleging that long, partly burned tobacco was falling off the tips of lit Merit cigarettes, burning skin and flammable items.
 An in-house scientist (Michael Lee Watkins) analyzed the data and concluded Merit to actually be a greater fire risk than conventional cigarettes.
 In early 2002 Watkins was fired, and Merit continued to be marketed.
 For concealing information about the fire hazard, the U.S. Department of Justice filed a lawsuit against Philip Morris.